Top Things to Do in Bikaner, Rajasthan

 There are several temples that fill up the temple town of Bikaner.
 Some include Shivbadri temple which is the oldest there.
 Others are Bhandasaar Jain temple, Shri Laxminath, Ratan Bihari, Laxminath Temple and Sandeshwar Temple.
 While there is a dedicated hindu temple to Shiva called Shivbari Temple with a black marble statue of the God with four faces.
 There are also two massive water reservoirs in this dry region.

-The Jain temple is one of the oldest dating back to 1500s founded by Bhanda Shah dedicated to Lord Parsvanath.
-The stone foundation of the triple storeyed structure is made from 40,000 kilos of Desi Ghee.
+The Jain temple is one of the oldest, dating back to 1500, founded by Bhanda Shah, dedicated to Lord Parsvanath.
+The stone foundation of the triple-storeyed structure is made from 40,000 kilos of Desi Ghee.
 Other highlights are the paintings and stone carvings from yellow stone.
-26 km from the city in Deshnokh is the world renowned Karni Mata Temple that feeds around 20,000 rats by devotees.
+26 km from the city in Deshnok is the world-renowned Karni Mata Temple, which is fed around 20,000 rats by devotees.
 You have to see the tiny rats running all over the temple!

 Suggested Indian Luxury Train Tour Packages for Bikaner